Importance of Overlapping Network Nodes in Influence Spreading: Results

 \subsection{Ratio of Geometric Means}

-To guard against bias in our relative comparisons, we repeated the geometric‐mean ratio analysis on the saturated networks (with thresholds $T=50$ for In‑ and Out‑Centrality, and $T=30$ for Betweenness Centrality).
-Using a bootstrap with 10,000 resamples, we obtained the R‑ratios (Eq. \ref{eq:einstein}) and 1\%–99\% confidence bounds, plotted in Figure \ref{fig:three_metrics} and \ref{fig:betw_metrics}.
-In every network and under both CC and SC models, the R‑ratio for Out‑Centrality and Betweenness Centrality exceeds one.
-It indicates that OL nodes tend to have higher spreading properties than NOL nodes.
+To guard against bias in our relative comparisons, we repeated the geometric‐mean ratio analysis on saturated networks setting the time parameter threshold $T=50$ for In‑ and Out‑Centrality and $T=30$ for Betweenness Centrality.
+Given that the distributions of the metrics are highly skewed, we avoid relying on parametric assumptions and instead use a non-parametric bootstrap approach.
+Using a bootstrap with 10,000 resamples, we obtained the R‑ratios (Eq. \ref{eq:einstein}) and 1\%–99\% confidence limits, as depicted in Figures \ref{fig:three_metrics} and \ref{fig:betw_metrics}.
+For the four studied network datasets and for the CC and SC models, the R‑ratio for Out‑Centrality and Betweenness Centrality exceeds one, which indicates that OL nodes tend to have higher spreading properties than NOL nodes.
 The In‑Centrality R‑ratio concentrates around unity.
 The result is consistent with the decline towards one shown in Figure \ref{fig:stream_b}.
-Although FB shows greater sampling variability (and hence a slightly ambiguous R‑ratio), all previously observed relative results lie within the 99\% confidence bounds.
-We also note model‐dependent shifts--LJ, FB and ORK shift right under SC, while wiki shows no shifting.
-These shifts remain within confidence limits; therefore, we refrain from drawing further conclusions.
-Overall, the numeric ratios of all metrics for all datasets strongly support our initial findings in the temporal analysis.
+Although FB shows greater sampling variability (and hence a slightly ambiguous R‑ratio), all previously observed relative results lie within the 99\% confidence limits.
+We also note the model‐dependent shifts such that the LJ, FB and ORK datasets show shift to the right under SC, while the wiki dataset shows no shift.
+As these shifts remain within the confidence limits, we refrain from drawing further conclusions.
+In general, the numeric ratios are consistent with the trends observed in the temporal analysis.